Hiking travel insurance

 Does travel insurance protect my hiking gear?

-The gear you bring with you on your hike is covered by the baggage loss and delay benefit of your travel insurance policy.
-The battleface Discovery plan is unique in that it allows you to select only those benefits you need – including baggage coverage.
+The gear you bring with you on your hike may be covered by the baggage loss and delay benefit of your travel insurance policy up to the limit indicated in the policy.

 What if I need to be evacuated?